 “Your relationship with Mr. Magpie is so tender and loving.
 Do you have a round up of relationship/marriage advice?”

 In general, I feel wrong-footed offering advice on this front.
-First, even fourteen years in, I feel too green.
+First, even fifteen years in, I feel too green.
 Second, every relationship is idiosyncratic.
 And third, and I don’t write this to be coy or self-deprecating, but I think Mr. Magpie is the magic.
 He is patient, he is romantic, he cares about a lot of little things that (I have observed) many men do not, he is a noticer, he is an equal.
 I could go on and on, but I suspect that no one wants to hear all of the reasons I find my husband paranormal.

 All that said, my take: 1) let him be himself, and love him for it — this means encouraging passions; stepping up to help with situations that are challenging for him; letting him surprise you with a changed mind, a new thought, a radical idea; 2) always assume the best of intentions; 3) date him.